-The resulting exhibition will open to the public at the South Australian Museum from Saturday 31 August 2024.
+The exhibition is open to the public at the South Australian Museum from Saturday 31 August until Sunday 3 November 2024.

 The Australian Geographic Nature Photographer of the Year competition is produced by the South Australian Museum.